jamesmh/coravel/Docs/Mailing.md

 Coravel uses **Mailables** to send mail.
 Each Mailable is a c# class that represents a specific type of e-mail that you can send, such as
 "New User Sign-up", "Completed Order", etc.

+> Note: The Coravel Cli already generated a sample Mailable in your `~/Mailables` folder!

 All of the configuration for a Mailable is done in the `Build()` method.
 You can then call various methods like `To` and `From` to configure the recipients, sender, etc.